adhocteam/ca-alert/README.md

 ### Automate testing and deployments

 Automated testing and deployment have been a part of our development since the beginning of the process.
 As documented above, both the web app and the API have extensive testing, and we have used CodeShip to provide continuous integration and automatic deploys throughout the process.
-Load and performance testing were deemed unnecessary for the implementation of a prototype.

 ### Manage security and privacy through reusable processes